for-GET/jesse/README.md

 ## JSON Schema versions

-Currently there are two popular drafts of JSON Schema: draft3 and draft4. jesse supports both.
-To decide which validator to use jesse tries to read $schema property from the given schema, and checks if it's a supported one, otherwise it will return an error.
-If $schema property isn't provided in the given schema, jesse will use the default validator (currently the validator for draft3).
+Currently there are three popular drafts of JSON Schema: draft3, draft4, and draft6. jesse supports the three of them.
+To decide which validator to use jesse tries to read `schema` property from the given schema, and checks if it's a supported one, otherwise it will return an error.
+If `$schema` property isn't provided in the given schema, jesse will use the default validator (currently the validator for draft3).

-To specify which validator to use by default (if there's no $schema property in the given schema), one should use 'default_schema_ver' option when call `jesse:validate/3` or `jesse:validate_with_schema/3`, the value should be a binary consisting a schema path,
+To specify which validator to use by default (if there's no `schema` property in the given schema), one should use 'default_schema_ver' option when call `jesse:validate/3` or `jesse:validate_with_schema/3`, the value should be a binary consisting a schema path,